Nhlanhlayamangwe Felix Ndiweni: Career

-Ndweni is an accounting auditor by profession and worked at Waltham Forest Council in the UK.
+Chief Ndweni is an accounting auditor by profession and worked at Waltham Forest Council in the UK.

 He left the UK to assume the role of chief in Matabeleland which he was appointed by family members using traditional protocols.
-He was fired as chief in 2019 by Emerson Dambudzo Mnangagwa who argued that Ndiweni was not the legitimate traditional leader.
+He was fired as chief in 2019 by President Emerson Dambudzo Mnangagwa who argued that Ndiweni was not the legitimate traditional leader.
 Mnangagwa ordered his benefits as chief to end including the possession of state-owned items including the state issued car.
 Supporters argue that a president cannot dethrone a traditional leader and argue that his dethronement was politically motivated.

 Imprisonment

 Ndiweni ordered the hedge of a woman accused of adultery to be destroyed in 2019.
 He went to carry out the ruling with his supporters in accordance to the ruling and was arrested for damaging property.

 He was put on trial with 23 of his supporters who received 525 hours of community services.
 Chief Ndiweni was sentenced to jail for two years under the charge of malicious damage to property worth US$30.
 He received a six-month suspended sentence.
 His supporters argue that the sentencing was unfair and politically motivated.
-Political activists protested his arrest in Zimbabwe on March 17, 2019.
+Political activists protested his arrest in Zimbabwe on 17 March 2019.
 A social media campaign under the hashtag #IStandwithNdiweni was also held online.

 His jail sentence was appealed by his lawyer, Welshman Ncube, Movement for Democratic Change Alliance Vice-president.
 Movement for Democratic Change Alliance president Nelson Chamisa visited him while he was in jail at Khami Prison.

 Additionally, he was granted bail while his appeal was pending.
 A warrant of arrest was issued for him for violating his bail conditions in December 2021 while he was in the UK receiving medical care.

 The warrant was issued by police chief Canisious Chesango a week after he petitioned Boris Johnson to support the Zimbabwean Diaspora's voting rights.

 2020 Bulawayo attack

-Chief Ndiweni was attacked at a shopping center in Bulawayo on May 15, 2020, by unknown youth gang and reported ZANU PF supporters in a bid to confiscate his car.
+Chief Ndiweni was attacked at a shopping centre in Bulawayo on 15 May 2020, by unknown youth gang and reported ZANU PF supporters in a bid to confiscate his car.